prepor/condo/README.md

     echo '{:spec {:Image "nginx:oops-alpine"} :deploy [:After 5]}' > /tmp/condo_specs/nginx.edn

-Oops, there is a typo and we have error "Tag oops-alpine not found in repository" and current state now is TryAgainNext.
+Oops, there is a typo and we have an error "Tag oops-alpine not found in repository" and current state now is TryAgainNext.
 Condo will try to deploy this spec untill it is successful or new specification arrives.
-And note that we've still had running nginx:1.11.5-alpine.
-It's because we specify `:deploy [:After 5]` option, and new container tries to start in parallel with the previous one.
+And note that we still have nginx:1.11.5-alpine being running.
+It's because we've specified `:deploy [:After 5]` option, and a new container tries to start in parallel with the previous one.

 Let's fix the typo: